-It is very important to avoid skin contact with the U.V. inks.
+It is very important to avoid skin contact with the UV inks.
 Use splash-resistant gloves when there is a risk of skin contact.
 Single-use nitrile gloves 0,2mm thick are acceptable.
 None the less, they only will give a short-term protection.
 Make sure that you dispose of single-use gloves every time you take them off.
 If you have skin contact, wash the ink off and rinse the skin with water and soap.

-Dispose uncured ink as chemical waste and never mix solvent with U.V. ink waste.
-Cured U.V. ink don't contain any harmfull products and can be disposed off as normal waste.
-If you spill a big puddle of ink, use an absorbant product like saw dust to clean.
+Dispose uncured ink as chemical waste and never mix solvent with UV ink waste.
+Cured UV ink don't contain any harmful products and can be disposed off as normal waste.
+If you spill a big puddle of ink, use an absorbent product like saw dust to clean.
 Little amounts of spilled ink can be cleaned using a cloth.
 Don't forget to treat the saw dust and cloths as chemical waste (uncured inks).

-Uncured U.V. inks = chemical waste Cured U.V. inks = normal waste The shelf life of the :Anapurna M4F inks is 12 months (the expiry date is mentioned on each bottle).
-Ideal storage of inks is between 4°-10° C; the temperature should not exceed 25°C at any time.
+Uncured UV inks = chemical waste Cured UV inks = normal waste each bottle).
+Ideal storage of inks is between $4^{\circ}$ - $10^{\circ}$ C; the temperature should not exceed 25°C at any time.